-This is the 5th installment in a series of posts detailing a 6-day Halcyon 250 trip across the US in the footsteps of the first person to cross the continent on a motorized vehicle.
+This is the 5th installment in a series of posts detailing a 6-day Halcyon 250 trip across America in the footsteps of the first person to cross the continent on a motorized vehicle.
 To catch the start of the journey check out our earlier posts on this blog.

 I wasn’t back in the saddle long before I took the exit for Wolcott Junction and decided to make sure I had enough fuel to make the detour along the Lincoln Highway following the original route of George Wyman.
 One of my favorite passages of Wyman’s own account of his journey took place in the town of Wolcott, where he spent the night and had this to say about the rugged inhabitants:

 The final leg from near Grand Island to Council Bluffs took three and a half hours and was more an exercise in determination than a memorable ride.
-However, speeding into Omaha and riding across the Missouri River was a great end to the ride and it was with a very special feeling of accomplishment that I turned into the parking lot of the Red Roof Inn and saw several touring BMW’s with familiar looking covers.
+However, speeding into Omaha and motorcycle riding across the Missouri River was a great end to the ride on the Halcyon 250 and it was with a very special feeling of accomplishment that I turned into the parking lot of the Red Roof Inn and saw several touring BMW’s with familiar-looking covers.
 I had made it!
-758 miles from 1:30am to 11:40pm, through Wyoming, Nebraska, and into my third state of the day, Iowa.
+758 long-distance miles from 1:30 am to 11:40 pm, through Wyoming, Nebraska, and into my third state of the day, Iowa.
 I had also crossed the halfway point of my journey and was now closer to New York City than to San Francisco.

 Wyman had this to say on his arrival 115 years earlier:

 “At Omaha, I feel that my self-imposed task was as good as accommodated.
 The roughest and most trying part of the country has been crossed, and I have traveled more than 2,000 miles of the total distance.
 I have reached the great waters of the Missouri; the promised land of the East, where I hope to find good roads, lies ahead of me.
 My anticipations of what lies before me are bright.”